-“Of that I have no doubts,” said Rumpel.
-“One cannot wiz on the bushes in this quaint little hamlet without it making the evening news.
+“Of that I have no doubts,” growled Rumpel.
+“One cannot wiz on the bushes in this quaint little hamlet without making the evening news.
 Again, as you can see, I’m not at present on a quest.
 I will be investigating what happened to her, yes, with Granny’s help.
 I do not at present have any intentions of leaving Storybrooke, or carrying the investigation beyond the city’s limits.
 My concern is simply that she is well, and that she is finding happiness.”

 Grumpy’s face hardened in blank confusion.
 It held that way for a moment, then dissolved into sympathy.
 That was something Rumpel did not want to see.
 “Get out,” he ordered.